BoTaylorZhou/BoTaylorZhou.github.io/_pages/about.md

 # 🔥 News
 - *2024.07*: &nbsp;🎉🎉 Excited to share that our work, A generalized rationally inattentive route choice model with nonuniform marginal information costs, co-authored with Prof. Ronghui Liu, has been (podium) presented in **ISTTT25** and published in **Transportation Research Part B**!
+- *2026.01*: &nbsp;🎉🎉 Excited to share that a work by my graduate student Yufan Wang, Optimal planning of fast-charging stations with spatiotemporal heterogeneous range anxiety, has been accpeted by in **International Journal of Systems Science**!

 # 📖 Educations
 - *2006.09 - 2010.06*, mathematics and applied mathematics, [School of Science](http://math.cqjtu.edu.cn/), [Chongqing Jiaotong University](https://www.cqjtu.edu.cn/), **Bachelor of Science**.